mangtronix/MusicDevices/WeeklySchedule.md

 ## Week 7.1
 Review homework
 - You can upload file directly into your Brightspace post but please keep videos <50MB (otherwise it takes a long time to download)
 - **Inaccessible files / broken links** are not considered submitted.
 Please go back check that your links have the correct permissions ("Everyone") / are still accessible.
+- Some images are showing as broken links
+- Some great work so far!

 Exercise 3 - MIDI play-along
 - Did you start to get a feeling for the "shape" of the song?